IsoNet-cryoET/IsoNet/README.md

 # Isotropic Reconstruction of Electron Tomograms with Deep Learning

+Warning: from 2022 Feb.8 to now, default filter_base in refine was changed from 64 to 32 for faster test.
+To reproduce the tutorial result, it is better to specify it as 64.

 ## Installation
 python version at least 3.5 is required.
 If you download the package as a zip file from github, please rename the folder IsoNet-master to IsoNet.